Material Adverse Change (MAC)

 How a MAC Works in Practice

-In a contract, the MAC is defined in a specific clause (the MAC clause).
-If the buyer believes a MAC has occurred, they will notify the seller that they intend to terminate the agreement.
-The seller will almost invariably dispute this, arguing that the event isn't "material" or falls under one of the negotiated exceptions (carve-outs).
-If the parties cannot agree, the dispute often moves to court.
-The judge must then decide if the event significantly alters the long-term value of the company in a way that a reasonable buyer would not have expected.
-The burden of proof lies with the buyer.
-They must demonstrate that the adverse change is substantial and threatens the fundamentals of the business for years, not just quarters.
-Short-term hiccups, even painful ones, rarely qualify.
+In a standard contract, the MAC is defined in a specific and highly technical clause that is often the subject of intense negotiation between legal teams.
+If the buyer believes a MAC has truly occurred, they will formally notify the seller that they intend to terminate the agreement based on the breach of this condition.
+This notification typically triggers a mandatory "cure period" or leads directly to a legal standoff.
+The seller will almost invariably dispute this claim with extreme vigor, arguing that the event isn't legally "material" under the specific contract language or that it falls under one of the many negotiated exceptions, known as "carve-outs," which might exclude general economic shifts, changes in law, or industry-wide downturns.
+If the parties cannot reach a private settlement or a price reduction (which is the most common real-world outcome), the dispute often moves into the courtroom for high-stakes litigation.
+The judge must then painstakingly decide if the event in question significantly alters the long-term, multi-year value of the company in a way that a reasonable and prudent buyer would not have expected.
+The legal burden of proof lies entirely with the buyer, who must provide clear and convincing evidence.
+They must demonstrate that the adverse change is substantial, unique to the target, and threatens the very core fundamentals of the business for years to come, not just a few bad fiscal quarters.
+In the eyes of the court, short-term hiccups, even very painful ones, rarely qualify under this exceptionally high judicial standard, as buyers are expected to have performed enough due diligence to anticipate standard business risks.

 Real-World Example: The LVMH and Tiffany & Co.
 Saga